abhimadan/abhimadan.github.io/README.md

 <h4>Algorithm</h4>
 <p>The algorithm used here is a simple backtracking algorithm.
 It starts off by checking if the puzzle is valid, then goes to each empty square and iterates through numbers from 1 to 9.
 If there are no contradictions with the current number, it will move to the next blank spot on the grid (note the iteration order for this algorithm is left-to-right, top-to-bottom).
 If all possible numbers make contraditions at the current spot, then the solver will move to the previous spot and continue iterating from its current number.
 The solver will be done once it goes through all empty spots and fills in a number in each of them, without creating any contradictions.</p>
 <p>This algorithm isn't really optimized, except for the fact that it will only check for contradictions <strong>at the current spot</strong>.
-This significantly reduces the number of computations it would if it checked every single spot for contradictions.</p>
+This significantly reduces the number of computations it would if it checked every single spot for contradictions.
+At the time of writing, it takes less than 1 millisecond to solve the simplest puzzles, and approximately 0.1 seconds to solve the most difficult puzzles (with a unique solution).</p>

 <h4>Planned Improvements</h4>
 <ul>